 4. DISCUSSION

-Table 1 and Figure 1 with the used of QGIS (2024) shows that Map A, with a total area of 7275 feet, has the most Nipa population, According to the study's findings, among the three Map locations, Map A, has the most Nipa population, followed by Map C, at 2754 feet, and Map B, at 562 feet.
-The Nipa population with the biggest population (Map A) had the largest contribution to Nipa’s population distribution and dispersal and could supply valuable plant items for food, traditional herbal medicine, and other forest and wood goods.
+Table 1 and Figure 1, using QGIS (2024), shows that Map A, with a total area of 7275 feet, has the highest Nipa population.
+According to our findings, among the three Map locations, Map A, has the largest Nipa population, followed by Map C, at 2754 feet, and Map B, at 562 feet.
+The largest Nipa population (Map A) also had the largest contribution to Nipa’s population distribution and dispersal and could supply valuable plant items for food, traditional herbal medicine, and other forest and wood goods.
 The saltwater and freshwater environments that mangroves cross are both protected by them.
 The silt and sediment that rivers and tides bring out to sea are collected by nipa roots.
-The trees prevent erosion by stabilizing shorelines by retaining dirt in situ.
+The trees prevent erosion by stabilizing shorelines through retaining dirt in situ.
 All mangrove species have laterally spreading roots with attached vertical anchor roots that act as the first line of defense in coastal areas (NOAA, 2024).

-The physicochemical properties such as pH, salinity, temperature, total dissolved solids, total suspended solids, and turbidity in the water while in the soil such as color, moisture content, pH, macronutrients, soil porosity, temperature, type of soil that play a vital role in determining the resilience of ecosystems, including those inhabited the Nipa area.
-For the physicochemical properties of water (Table 2) pH, Salinity, Temperature, Total Dissolved Solids, and Turbidity are within permissible limits of the standard, while Dissolved Oxygen and Total Suspended Solids were above the permissible limit.
+The physicochemical properties in the water (i.e., pH, salinity, temperature, total dissolved solids, total suspended solids, and turbidity) or in the soil (i.e., color, moisture content, pH, macronutrients, soil porosity, temperature, and type of soil) play a vital role in determining the resilience of ecosystems, including those inhabiting the Nipa area.
+For the physicochemical properties of water (Table 2), pH, Salinity, Temperature, Total Dissolved Solids, and Turbidity are within permissible limits of the standard, while Dissolved Oxygen and Total Suspended Solids were above the permissible limit.

-On the other hand, the physicochemical properties of soil including Moisture Content, pH, Soil Porosity, and Temperature, are all within the permissible limit of the standard, Thus, excess organic material in lakes and rivers can cause eutrophic conditions, which is an oxygen-deficient situation that can cause a water body to "die, (U.S. Geological Survey, 2018).
+On the other hand, the physicochemical properties of soil, including Moisture Content, pH, Soil Porosity, and Temperature, are all within the permissible limit of the standard.
+Thus, excess organic material in lakes and rivers can cause eutrophic conditions, which is an oxygen-deficient situation that can cause a water body to "die” (U.S. Geological Survey, 2018).
 Water quality and soil texture appear to be highly significant factors for the growth of Nypa fruticans, with growth determined by: Ca, Fe, Al, As, chloride, sulphate, and nitrate; salinity in water; and silt and clay fractions in soil (Zakaria et al., 2017).

-In Table 3.
-Moreover, in Table 4, Macronutrients in the soil, such as Nitrogen and Phosphorus, appear to be low percentages, while potassium is moderately high.
+Tables 3 and 4 show how macronutrients in the soil, such as Nitrogen and Phosphorus, appear to be low, while potassium is moderately high.
 The type of soil was silt loamy clay in the study area.
-Understanding these factors in conserving and managing Nipa palm populations for optimal growth, especially in the face of environmental changes and human activities that have a massive impact that affect estuarine and coastal conditions.
+Understanding these factors in conserving and managing Nipa palm populations for optimal growth, especially in the face of environmental changes and human activities that have a massive impact that affect estuarine and coastal conditions, are vital.